sjentsch/jTransform/README.md

 or from wide to long, transposing a data set (make rows into columns and columns into rows), sorting a data set after one or more variable, and adding columns from one or more additional data sets to the currently opened data set.
+In addition, there are functions to search or replace values.
+Finally, the is a function to apply transformations for skewed variables trying to make them better conform to a normal distribution.

 <!---
 <center>